ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 attached to them.

 The device accepts a standard PWM servo input or UAVCAN and uses a 5V power supply.
-Significant amounts of power is only required for about 1 second when it first grips or releases the cargo.
+A Significant amount of power is only required for about 1 second when it first grips or releases the cargo.

 .. youtube:: ggvm-GQxwaY
     :width: 100%